felipetux/openshift-cicd/README.md

 # OpenShift CI/CD Demo

-Basic demonstration of OpenShift CI/CD pipelines deploying applications accross environments using advanced deployment strategies like Blue/Green.
+Basic demonstration of OpenShift CI/CD pipelines for deploying applications accross environments using advanced deployment strategies like Blue/Green.

+## Pipeline

 ![Pipeline](resources/images/pipeline.png)

 ## Usage

+The templates provided (Java and Node.js) are used to create pipelines which in turn creates the application itself based on some parameters like the base image to execute a S2I strategy, the binary artifacts to upload into the S2I process among others.

+### Create the templates

+The templates can be created in the **openshift*+ project.

+    oc create -f templates/java-pipeline.yaml -n openshift
+    oc create -f templates/node-pipeline.yaml -n openshift

-    # Create the development project
+### Create the environments (projects)

+These are the environments where the applications will be promoted by the pipeline.

+For this demonstration the application [hello-thorntail](https://github.com/leandroberetta/hello-thorntail) will be used as an example.

     oc new-project hello-thorntail-dev

-    # Create the template
-    oc create -f templates/java-pipeline.yaml -n hello-thorntail-dev

-    # Create the pipeline (the application is created by the pipeline during execution)
-    # A Jenkins will be created to handle this pipeline (this is the out of the box behaviour)
-    oc new-app --template java-pipeline -p PARAM_GIT_REPO=https://github.com/leandroberetta/hello-thorntail.git -p PARAM_GIT_BRANCH=master -p PARAM_APP_NAME=hello-thorntail -n hello-thorntail-dev

-    # Create the test and production projects
     oc new-project hello-thorntail-test
     oc new-project hello-thorntail-prod

-    # Give permissions to Jenkins service account
+### Create a Jenkins instance

+A Jenkins instances will be created in the development project where the pipeline will be created.

+    oc new-app --template=jenkins-ephemeral --name=jenkins -n hello-thorntail-dev

+Then a set of permissions need to be granted

     oc adm policy add-role-to-user edit system:serviceaccount:hello-thorntail-dev:jenkins -n hello-thorntail-test oc adm policy add-role-to-user edit system:serviceaccount:hello-thorntail-dev:jenkins -n hello-thorntail-prod

+### Create the pipeline

+The next step is to create the pipeline based on the templates created (in this case the Java template will be used).
+This can be done in the OpenShift Web Console in the catalog.

+    oc new-app --template java-pipeline -p PARAM_GIT_REPO=https://github.com/leandroberetta/hello-thorntail.git -p PARAM_GIT_BRANCH=master -p PARAM_APP_NAME=hello-thorntail -n hello-thorntail-dev

-    # Start the pipeline
+### Start the pipeline

+Finally the pipeline is started.

     oc start-build hello-thorntail-pipeline -n hello-thorntail-dev